ScottMorse/PyMusician/README.md

 # Getting started
 ## Prerequisites
 You need an installation of Python 3.6 or higher.
-PyMusician uses NumPy, but if your python library doesn't have it, the package will download it automatically.
 To make use of this package, you should have a strong grasp of Python's object-oriented programming and a strong grasp on common Western music theory.
 ## Installation
 PyMusician is now part of the PyPI community of python packages.
 It's name is 'pymusician' for installation/importing.
 It's easy to install
 PyMusician with a simple pip command from your terminal: